 The difficulty lies in neglecting to account for the basic truth that our needs and desires change, as do the traits of the experiences and individuals to which we become so attached.
 Life moves with unmistakable fluidity, but so often we live out our days as if they were stagnant.

 When the actions of a loved one do not readily align with the fixed image we manufactured long ago, we react with confusion and doubt.
+When our children outgrow their clothes and their beds, we pine for the yesterdays when they seemed so small.
 When we are unable to live up to our previously set expectations for ourselves, we respond with self-condemnation, dismissing all the ways we have since flourished.
 When there is an upset in our routine, we dwell on our hours as we spent them before.
 When our surroundings shift, we compare them the old, without seeing the potential for the new.

 The changing landscape of our experience is unavoidable, but our refusal of it is not.
 In fact, the more we struggle against this inevitability, the more self-pain we are likely to inflict.
 Many of the transitions we face in life are positive, marked by celebration and cherished rituals.
 Others, we view as negative, are frequently met with avoidance and apprehension.